A large deformation theory for coupled swelling and growth with application to growing tumors and bacterial biofilms: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge our collaborators at Yale University, and in particular Professor Jing Yan, whose experiments motivated this study.
 We would also like to acknowledge Professor Lallit Anand for drawing attention to some useful references.
-Finally, we thank Joseph Bonavia and Hudson Borja da Rocha for feedback on the manuscript.
+Additionally, we thank Joseph Bonavia and Hudson Borja da Rocha for feedback on the manuscript. {Finally we thank the reviewers who were helpful in bringing greater clarity to the mass balance and entropy inequality.}